Welcome to the first module in our HowTo GraphXR tutorial series!

 Welcome to GraphXR!
-This series of tutorials will teach you everything you need to begin visualizing and analyzing your data.
-If you haven’t already, start by creating an account at graphxr.kineviz.com.
+These basic tutorials will give you a detailed overview of how to visualize and explore graph data.
+Let’s start by creating an account at graphxr.kineviz.com.

-On logging in you’ll be taken to the Projects page.
-You can create a new project (and connect it to a Neo4j database), connect to an existing project, or open a demo or shared project.
-We’ll click Create to start from scratch.
+On logging in you’re taken to the Projects page.
+You can create a new project (and connect it to a Neo4j database), or open an existing demo or shared project.
+We’ll click Create to create a new project.
 Enter a name for your project and click Confirm.

 Click the arrow icon on your new Project to enter the graph space.

-We’re now inside the graph environment.
-This is a 3-dimensional, functionally inﬁnite space which is currently empty.
-Before we bring in data, let’s quickly discuss the anatomy of a graph.
+We’re now in the project’s graph environment, a 3-dimensional, functionally inﬁnite space which is currently empty.
+Before we proceed, let’s quickly review the anatomy of graph data.

 GraphXR uses a labeled property graph (LPG) data model, in which graphs are composed of three elements: nodes, edges, and properties.

 Nodes are entities, like people or events.
 They’re represented by a circle which can display an icon or portrait image.
 Nodes with the same entity label comprise a Category.

-Edges are connections between things, like took_place_at or purchased_by.
+Edges are connections between nodes, like VISITED or LIVES_AT.
 All edges of a given type comprise a Relationship.
-Directed relationships like parent_of have an arrow at one end, while directionless ones like friends_with do not.
+Directed relationships like PARENT_OF have an arrow at one end, while directionless ones like FRIENDS_WITH do not.

 The structure of nodes and edges in a graph is referred to as a pattern.
-Their position in 3D space is governed by the current Layout.
+Their position of patterns in 3D space is governed by the current Layout.